MichalMSlusarski/ML-semestr-letni/README-English.md

 Experimenting with the number of intermediate neurons, with 7 neurons, the model achieved a maximum accuracy of 64%.
 Better than in the case of two layers with sigmoid activation but still worse than in the case of a single-layer network.
 As seen, simpler doesn't mean worse.
 ```

-This translation retains the original structure, code snippets, and formatting while providing an accurate English version of the document.